-When first opened, the interface mode is 150 baud; either parity accepted; 10 bits/character (one stop bit); and newline action character.
+When first opened, the interface mode is 300 baud; either parity accepted; 10 bits/character (one stop bit); and newline action character.
 The system delays transmission after sending certain function characters.
 Delays for horizontal tab, newline, and form feed are calculated for the Teletype Model 37; the delay for carriage return is calculated for the GE TermiNet 300.
 Most of these operating states can be changed by using the system call stty(II).
-In particular the following hardware states are program settable independently for input and output (see DC11 manual): 134.5, 150, 300, or 1200 baud; one or two stop bits on output; and 5, 6, 7, or 8 data bits/character.
+In particular, provided the hardware permits, the speed of the received and transmitted characters can be changed.
 In addition, the following software modes can be invoked: acceptance of even parity, odd parity, or both; a raw mode in which all characters may be read one at a time; a carriage return (CR) mode in which CR is mapped into newline on input and either CR or line feed (LF) cause echoing of the sequence LF-CR; mapping of upper case letters into lower case; suppression of echoing; suppression of delays after function characters; and the printing of tabs as spaces.
-See getty(VII) for the way that terminal speed and type are detected.
+See getty (VIII) for the way that terminal speed and type are detected.